uiot/academics/README.md

 * [Design and Evaluation of a Services Interface for the Internet of Things](http://link.springer.com/article/10.1007/s11277-015-3168-6)
 * [Evaluation of an Arduino-based IoT Person Counter](http://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=DIzbUzEPdV8=&t=1)
+* More Published papers will be added on the list.

 ### Papers being Published